LinkedInLearning/running-jenkins-on-aws-3978678/ch2_create_a_build_environment/02_05_connect_jenkins_to_the_build_server/README.md

-# 02_05 Connect the Jenkins master to the build server
+# 02_05 Connect Jenkins to the build server

 <!-- FooterStart -->
 ---